loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

 }
 {% endhighlight %}

-To be able to do test the routes direclty with our real services, e.g. for integration tests, we need to define our own 'WithApplication' helper :
+To be able to test the routes directly with our real services, e.g. for integration tests, we need to define our own 'WithApplication' helper :

 {% highlight scala %}
 class WithDepsApplication extends WithApplicationLoader(new SimpleApplicationLoader)